Definition: Laptop Computer

 Laptops and Peripherals

 Laptops have ports and other interfaces similar to desktop computers, such as USB ports, network interface cards, audio speakers, digital media drives and memory card slots (such as SD card readers), which are often built into the laptop computer by the manufacturer.
-Additional peripherals may be connected to a laptop computer through available expansion slots, through USB or serial ports (though a serial port is older technology not usually found on new laptops) or wirelessly via a Bluetooth connection.
+Additional peripherals may be connected to a laptop computer through available expansion slots, through USB or serial ports or wirelessly via a Bluetooth connection.

 Connecting Laptops to Networks

 Laptops have several ways of connecting to networks.
 A wireless connection, or WiFi, is the most common means of connecting a laptop.
 Laptops may also have ethernet ports that allow the computer to connect to a local area network (LAN) through an ethernet cable.

 A Bluetooth connection is another means for a computer to communicate with devices or other computers.
 For example, a Bluetooth mouse or keyboard can be connected wirelessly to a laptop.
 A laptop can also connect to a smartphone via Bluetooth (this connection may also be made via USB port and cable) to access the Internet over the phone's mobile network.
 This is commonly referred to as "tethering."